Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Related Work

 Despite these advances, pixel-wise segmentation of walls remains challenging.
 Conventional CNN-based architectures often suffer from limited receptive fields.
 To mitigate this, attention mechanisms have become pivotal.
 For example, efficient attention pyramid transformers, as discussed by \cite{eapt2021}, have shown significant promise in general image processing by capturing multi-scale context.
 In the specific domain of wall detection, Eldosoky et al. \cite{wallnet2025} introduced WallNet, a hierarchical visual attention-based model, to precisely detect terminal points and bulges, highlighting the necessity of hierarchical features for structural fidelity.
 Additionally, advanced matching techniques, such as the deformable sparse-to-dense feature matching proposed by Zhao et al. \cite{dsd2022}, illustrate the trend towards more adaptive feature extraction methods.

-Our work aims to bridge the gap between global context and local precision by introducing a hybrid Transformer-CNN architecture.
-We leverage the hierarchical nature of Mix-Transformers effectively, inspired by the success of attention-based and structural-aware models, to serve as an enhanced segmentation module within broader reconstruction frameworks.
+Our work aims to bridge the gap between global context and fine-grained structural details by introducing a hybrid Transformer-CNN architecture.
+We leverage the hierarchical nature of Mix-Transformers effectively, inspired by the success of attention-based models and approaches that explicitly incorporate geometric priors, to serve as an enhanced segmentation module within broader reconstruction frameworks.